 For most of us, life on Earth lacks perfection.
 Wealth, possessions, or fame often coexist with anxieties, insecurities, or challenging family issues.
 Striving for the big lottery win can lead to unwanted circumstances.
 If God exists, it doesn't seem to be a friend.
 But to connect with a friend, one must acknowledge its existence and understand its true nature.

 Communication with Oneness can take several forms.
-For an artist the form becomes apparent when the spark of inspiration is manifested in the three-dimensional world as a work of art.
-I believe the closest connection between physicality and Consciousness is in the form of music.
+For an artist the spark of inspiration is manifested in the three-dimensional world on a canvas or computer screen.
+I believe the closest connection between Consciousness and physical manifestation is in the form of music.
 But really, any form of communication can be effective if we are willing to direct it to an unknown entity.
 It is for that reason we seek effective forms of meditation, practices that feel natural to us.
 Meditation, in this realm of inquiry, is descriptive of a wide range of activities, both passive and active.

 One possible method is what I call active meditation.
 In most meditational disciplines, the goal is to switch off the active mind, quiet the dialogue emanating from the ego and just be.
-One form of active meditation involves acknowledging Oneness as an entity by aligning awareness of our inner Consciousness simultaneously with an awareness of the entire Universe outside of us, while keeping the mind still, not too easy.
-But if, in doing this, we absorb just an inkling of the concept of Oneness on an experiential level, we can potentially add energy to the "concept = entity" formula and provide some credibility to this investigation.
+This form of active meditation involves consciously acknowledging Oneness as an entity by aligning awareness of our inner Consciousness simultaneously with an awareness of the entire Universe outside of us, while keeping the mind still, not too easy.
+But if, in doing this, we absorb just an inkling of the concept of Oneness on an experiential level, we can potentially add plausibility to the "concept = entity" formula and provide some credibility to this investigation.
+Other examples of active meditation can be found in the Appendix.

-Remember, Oneness is all there is.
+Our hypothesis claims Oneness is all there is.
 It exists whether we ignore it, acknowledge it, tune it in or tune it out.
-Although hidden in most of us, It is part of the structure of all humans - all humans.
-As seekers, we simply wish to raise Consciousness on a collective level - just a smidge, a little bit will do to start, a slow dissolve perhaps.
+Although hidden in most of us, it is part of the structure of all humans – yes, all humans, every single individual inhabiting this planet.
+As seekers, we simply wish to raise Consciousness on a collective level and move away from the ties that bind - just a smidge, a little bit will do to start, a slow dissolve perhaps.

 Now, let's hear what Oneness has to say about this: